Property Owner Notification

 The pheromone treatment is also accomplished using aircraft spraying of very small bits of porous plastic embedded with the gypsy moth pheromone.
 With this extra amount of pheromone in the area the male gypsy moths cannot locate the females thus reducing the following year's infestation.

-Eradication of the Gypsy Moth is not possible and should not be expected.
+Eradication of the spongy (gypsy) moth is not possible and should not be expected.
 The intent of the spray program is to give heavily infested home areas some relief from the caterpillar nuisance and to protect other areas from outbreaks when feasible.
-Homeowners are encouraged to reduce the gypsy moth population in their area by ground spraying, collecting and destroying egg masses, and destroying caterpillars; but no single method should be relied on for complete control.
+Homeowners are encouraged to reduce the spongy (gypsy) moth population in their area by ground spraying, collecting and destroying egg masses, and destroying caterpillars; but no single method should be relied on for complete control.

-If you do not want your property sprayed in this year’s program, you must contact the Gypsy Moth Suppression Program office before May 1, 2021.
+If you do not want your property sprayed in this year’s program, you must contact the Spongy Moth Suppression Program office before May 1, 2022.

-Maps showing the areas scheduled for treatment will be available for viewing at the County Community Centers, and on the internet at , under Departments, Gypsy Moth.
+Maps showing the areas scheduled for treatment will be available for viewing at the County Community Centers, and on the internet at www.co.midland.mi.us, under Departments, Spongy (Gypsy) Moth.

 Thank you for your cooperation.